LeadDyno/leaddyno-website/_posts/2013-5-30-getting-a-facebook-id.md

 ![Facebook](/img/fbapp13.png)

 A security check pops up.
-Enter the captcha to verify you&#8217;re human, and click *Continue*.
+Enter the captcha to verify you're human, and click *Continue*.

 ![Facebook](/img/fbapp14.png)

-You&#8217;ll be taken to your Apps &lt; Settings &lt; Basic menu that contains your App ID and information.
-Since it&#8217;s your first time here, facebook will ask you if you want to Host your site on Heroku.
+You'll be taken to your Apps > Settings > Basic menu that contains your App ID and information.
+Since it's your first time here, facebook will ask you if you want to Host your site on Heroku.
 You can create it, or cancel it as you want.

 ![Facebook](/img/fbapp15.png)

-Now you&#8217;re all set!
+Now you're all set!
 You have your Facebook App ID.
 There is just one last thing before you can make it public.
 Facebook automatically puts your App into Sandbox mode.
 To get out of it, go to (or remain in) your Apps &lt;
 Settings &lt; Basic menu.
 Look underneath where your App ID information is, in the Basic Info section.
 At the bottom there will be the option for Sandbox Mode.
 Simply click the bubble for the *Disabled* option.
-Now you&#8217;re all set up.
+Now you're all set up.
 I hope this was helpful.

 ![Facebook](/img/fbapp16.png)